martaasteff01/A-robust-fetal-ECG-detection-method-for-abdominal-recordings/README.md

 # A-robust-fetal-ECG-detection-method-for-abdominal-recordings

 Python pipeline for robust fetal ECG (FECG) detection from non-invasive maternal abdominal ECG (AECG) signals.
-It extracts fetal heart activity from signals containing both maternal ECG (MECG) and fetal ECG, detects fetal QRS complexes, and estimates the Fetal Heart Rate (FHR).
+It extracts fetal heart activity from signals containing both maternal ECG (MECG) and fetal ECG (FECg), detects fetal QRS complexes, and estimates the Fetal Heart Rate (FHR).

 # The paper
 I implemented the pipeline proposed in the paper "_A Robust Fetal ECG Detection Method for Abdominal Recordings_" by Suzanna M. M. Martens, Chiara Rabotti, Massimo Mischi, and Rob J. Sluijter.